-Kentucky's seasonally adjusted preliminary unemployment rate for July 2009 hit the 11 percent mark, the highest since of Employment and Training of Employment and Employmen of employees at a major manufacturer returning to work after a layoff, and does not reflect the creation of any new jobs.
-However, the pace of layoffs and the economic downturn are moderating and the said Dr. moderating," said ine Detzel, OET are moderating, said Dr. Justine Detzel, OET chief labor market analyst.
-The U.S. seasonally adjust-ed jobless rate fell from 9.5 percent in June 2009 to 9.4 percent in July 2009, according to the U.S. Department of Labor.
+August 1983 when the rate (OET), an agency of the higher than the 6.5 percent rate of employees at a major manufacturer returning to work after a layoff, and does not reflect the creation of any new jobs.
+However, the pace of layoffs and the economic downturn are moderating," said Dr. Justine Detzel, OET chief labor market analyst.

+The U.S. seasonally adjusted jobless rate fell from 9.5 percent in June 2009 to 9.4 ing to the U.S. Department of Labor.
 This 9.4 percent rate is 1.6 percentage points below the 11 percent rate recorded in Kentucky in July 2009.